adishegde/media_hub/README.md

 It has the following subcommands:

-*   **search**: This makes a UDP broadcast search request and displays the response provided by all daemon instances on the LAN. e.g. The following command searches for files with name as media.
+*   **search**: This makes a UDP broadcast\* (see below) search request and displays the response provided by all daemon instances on the LAN. e.g. The following command searches for files with name as media.
 Fuzzy search is used for matching queries by the daemon.
 Use the `--help` option with the subcommand to see more options.

     `./client search media name`

+\* - With v0.4.0 there is support for both broadcast and multicast search requests.
+Requests default to multicast.
+To force use broadcast use the `--useBroadcast` option.

 *   **download**: This downloads a file or directory.
 The directory can be specified by the `--incoming` option or as an argument after the URL.
 If `path`